cranjesh/images-test/TheSoldiersLegacyThorough.md

 I read the first:

 "Watson,
-Returned from overseas.
-Edward showed me Hawthorne's doctored supply manifests two days before his death.
-Military supplies diverted through false accounts.
-Fort Kalyan's true ledgers hidden in Edward's chest.
-Hawthorne knows.
-Criterion Bar, seven o'clock.
-Come alone.
+I arrived in London yesterday.
+Edward discovered something dangerous—supply records that don’t match official ledgers.
+He feared he was being watched.
+The truth is buried, but his chest holds the key.
+Others will try to stop this.
+Meet me at the Criterion Bar, seven o’clock.
+Come alone."
 — Maj.
-James Forrester"
+James Forrester

 Holmes handed me the second:

 "Holmes,
 Return tonight.
-Have evidence of Hawthorne's systematic fraud beyond Fort Kalyan.
-East India Company audit findings crucial.
+New evidence confirms a larger conspiracy beyond Fort Kalyan.
+The East India Company audit findings may expose everything.
+Time is critical."
-— Mycroft"
+— Mycroft

 Holmes scanned the telegrams, his expression darkening.